mattster98/interstate75-clock/README.md

 ![Interstate 75 W rainbow clock in action](clock.jpg)

 This is a "fancy" animated clock that syncs to NTP and presents the time, day of the week, and date in a colorful way.
-I used a 64x32 pixel display but you should be able to adapt it to your
+I used a 64x32 pixel display but you should be able to adapt it to your panel if it is a different size.

 wifi ssid, wifi password and webrepl password go into the secrets file (example provided).